 Why use this platform?
 Why cancel certified emission reductions (CERs)?

-By purchasing and cancelling certified emission reductions (CERs) through this platform, the CERs are put out of circulation, similar to destroying them for no further use, on your behalf.
-By doing this, you are responding to the challenge of climate change, and helping to move our society closer to global climate neutrality (zero impact on the climate).
+Certified emission reductions (CERs) are earned by greenhouse gas (GHG) mitigation projects in developing countries after a rigorous verification process managed by the UN Climate Change secretariat.
+By purchasing and cancelling CERs through this platform, you claim their environmental benefit.
+The CERs are put out of circulation, blocking them for further use.
+In this way, you are responding to the challenge of climate change and helping our society move closer to global climate neutrality (zero net impact on the climate).
+In addition, you are supporting worthy projects that bring sustainable development benefits to developing countries.

 To find out more, visit Climate Neutral Now here: Why offset?
 Climate Neutral Now